AndroidCrypto/ESP32_Environmental_Sensors/README.md

 # ESP32_Environmental_Sensors
 This is the accompanying repository for all source code and additional material for the article series "Environmental Sensor usage with ESP32", published on medium.com.

+## NOTE: this is just a stub repository with no content.
+It will be filled in the next weeks, so please be patient !

 Parts of the tutorial:
 - Overview:
 - Base Application: coming soon